Learn how to make the Citrus Coasters with the Cricut Maker. A FREE Make it Now Project and an easy DIY craft tutorial

 Here you will see written instructions for assembly as well as a list of materials you'll need for the product.
 You can even print this out if you prefer the paper copy!
-At the bottom of the instructions, click on "Make It".
+At the bottom of the instructions, select "Make It".
 This lays out your project on the mats needed and even color codes them so you can easily see what color of felt is needed for the next mat.

 Select the green round Cricut icon in the bottom left corner to send the files to cut to your Cricut Maker.
 Select felt as your material and make sure you have the rotary blade installed in your Cricut Maker.
 Then follow the prompts on the screen to cut out the felt pieces.